 brickLAB, Inc. will seek to attain acceptable enforcement of this policy and reserves the right to change or amend this policy at any time.

-Our associations with BigCommerce and Heartland are contractual and therefore any issues with their policies or ours may warrant you to option out of our service.
-If you have any questions please feel free to contact us directly through e-mail, our store address listed below, or call us directly, also listed below.
+Our associations with WordPress, WooCommerce and Heartland are contractual and therefore any issues with their policies or ours may warrant you to option out of our service.
+If you have any questions please feel free to contact us directly through e-mail, our store address listed below, or call us directly, also listed below:

 Frisco, Texas 75034